mdrun writes broken energy group values to .edr file

 c) run energy-only kernels on the CPU in parallel with the GPU force kernels, or

 d) continue to issue a note, and not write any energy-group fields (so at least analyses always fail hard).

-#7 Updated by Erik Lindahl over 1 year ago
+#7 Updated by Erik Lindahl almost 3 years ago

 No action on this for a year, so it's time to at least get rid of the bad behavior of silently dumping energies in the wrong place.
 We should not deliberately do incorrect stuff for convenience.